Methodology

 Rounding

 For variables in this publication, rounding (for example, adjusting a value to the nearest whole number or first decimal place) takes place as the final step in calculating the statistics.
-Therefore, the sum of statistics across categories may not match (for example, the sum of courses in each Local Authority may not match the total number of courses for England).
+Therefore, the sum of statistics across categories may not match the total (for example, the sum of courses in each Local Authority may not match the total number of courses for England).

 Comparing statistics across time periods